DenDrummer/D-Pad_mods/README.txt

 	1.4: Miscellaneous mods
 	1.5: Litemods
 	1.6: Plugins
+	1.7: Mods folder
 2: Joining the server
 3: FAQ
 	3.1: Why links instead of actual mod files?
+	3.2: Why are some mods attached instead of linked then?

 1: Getting the modpack running
 	1.1: Forge
-		First off you need to install Forge version 2555 for Minecraft version 1.12.2 There's plenty of existing guides for this.
+		First off you need to install Forge version 2611 for Minecraft version 1.12.2 There's plenty of existing guides for this, just look up "install Minecraft Forge".
 		All mods go into the mods folder in your .minecraft root folder.